The best online sales today: Solo Stove, AirPods Pro, Aerogarden and more | CNN Underscored

 NordicTrack Studio Cycle Bike ($999.99, originally $1,799.99; bestbuy.com)

 Start new fitness goals from the comfort of your home now that the NordicTrack Studio Cycle bike is a staggering $800 at Best Buy.
 With your new bike, you’ll get a free 30-day membership to iFit Family to help you get started.
-Choose to work with a personal trainer in a boutique studio class, or cycle through a scenic landscape of your choosing on your immersive 15-inch touchscreen.
+Choose to work with a personal trainer in a boutique studio class, or cycle through a scenic landscape of your choosing on your immersive 15-inch touch screen.
 Just be sure to act quickly — this deal is only live for today.

 More deals to shop

-- Right now, eBay is offering up to 50% off Apple products, including Apple Watches, iPads, iPhones and more while supplies last.
+- Right now eBay is offering up to 50% off Apple products, including Apple Watches, iPads, iPhones and more, while supplies last.

-- Snag yourself the crisp picture of the Sony A80J 77-inch TV for $2,998, down from $3,999.99, on Amazon.
+- Snag yourself the crisp picture of the Sony A80J 77-Inch TV for $2,998, down from $3,999.99, on Amazon.

 - Add new books to your reading list with Amazon’s latest sale on Kindle e-books, now $4.99 or less for a variety of titles.